wplib/better-wp-config/README.md

 If you are familiar with how other managed WordPress websites handle `wp-config.php` please consider submitting a pull request with documentation on how they handle their `wp-config.php` to help us and others.

-### 4. WordPress uses PHP's Inflexible Globally-scoped and Immutable Constants
+### 4. PHP's Inflexible Globally-scoped and Immutable Constants
 Anyone who has worked with WordPress knows about configuring WordPress' database credentials via the PHP constants `DB_HOST`, `DB_NAME`, `DB_USER` and `DB_PASSWORD`.
 This seems simple and easy when you firstt start working with WordPress, but over time you realize that it makes configuration _very inflexible_ because you **cannot cascade configurations** from WordPress' defaults, your project's defaults, to your environment's specifics and finally to your web host's configuration.

 Better WPConfig does not eliminate the use of immutable constants but instead waits until all cascading configuration is merged before `define()`ing these constants.  _(But this could be a first step to eradicate the use of PHP's `define()`d constants from WordPress.
 It's a thought, because PHP's immutable constants makes automated testing of WordPress functionality much harder than it needs to be.)_